Above: Liron Zohar (Class 31) presents during the retreat.

 As the Wexner Israel Fellows embark on their year at Harvard, we will come back to this theme of humility throughout their course and community work.
 Learning from and through each other will be a crucial part of their experience and growth while they’re here.

 Elisha Gechter is the Senior Program Manager for the Wexner Israel Programs at the Harvard Kennedy School.
-She represents The Wexner Foundation at Harvard's Center for Public Leadership and works with the Wexner Israel Fellows and Wexner Senior Leaders.
+She represents The Wexner Foundation at Harvard’s Center for Public Leadership and works with the Wexner Israel Fellows and Wexner Senior Leaders.
 Elisha has a BA in psychology from Yeshiva University’s Stern College for Women and an MA/MBA from Brandeis’ Heller Hornstein Program in Jewish Leadership and Non-profit Management.
-Elisha can be reached here.